 - Expand your network from the delegates you will meet at a conference

 - Connect and collaborate with stakeholders in several industries.

 - Gain insights into the pipeline of projects, tenders and RFP.

-- Question expert presenters during the 2 day event and even afterwards.
+- Question expert presenters during the two day event and afterwards.